Changing Dashboard Cluster Lights

 In addition, you don't necessarily need the hot air method for these few SMD LEDs from the speedometer.
 This is mainly used for particularly small and closely wired SMD components.

-Of course, you also need accessories.
-This is when it comes to soldering, no end set.
-Everything from a soldering mat to a microscope is of course helpful.
-However, we have provided you with the minimum compiledwhat you need to change or Re-soldering the speedometer light you need.
+Of course, you will also need accessories.
+When it comes to soldering, the possibilities are endless.
+Everything from a soldering mat to a microscope can be helpful.
+However, we have compiled the essentials you need for changing or resoldering the dashboard cluster lights.

 *Affiliate links, information in footnote or here.

-As far as components are concerned, these are in principle limited to the new SMD LEDs in the desired color and the pointer foils.
-For the lighting, we have opted for the Color white and the hands for the Color red decided.
-The BMW F-model speedometers are conventional speedometers.
-Type 3528 PLCC SMD LEDs.
-These do not cost much and are available almost everywhere.
-Alternatively, 0805 LEDs can also be installed.
+When it comes to components, they are essentially limited to the new SMD LEDs in your desired color and the pointer foils.
+For the lighting, we chose the color white, and for the pointers, the color red.
+The speedometers of BMW F models use standard type 3528 PLCC SMD LEDs.
+These are inexpensive and widely available.
+Alternatively, 0805 LEDs can also be used.

-You can save on the pointer foils by using the cut transparent colored film yourself.
-However, if you want to save time instead of money, we can offer you the pre-cut pointer foils from BLUTEC recommend.
+You can save money on the pointer foils by cutting the transparent color foil yourself.
+However, if you prefer to save time instead of money, we recommend the pre-cut pointer foils from BLUTEC.

 The white SMD LEDs and the pointer foils that we use to change the speedometer lighting can be found here: